linkerd/website/linkerd.io/content/blog/browser-testing-from-scratch-building-quick-and-easy-integration-tests-with-webdriverio-and-saucelabs.md

 terminal!

 {{< fig
+  alt="WebdriverIO success message in terminal: 1 passed, 1 total (100% completed)"
+  title="WebdriverIO terminal output."
-  alt="WebdriverIO screen output of a successful test" src="/uploads/2019/04/terminal-message.png" >}}
+  src="/uploads/2019/04/terminal-message.png" >}}
-*Success.
-This is a screenshot of the WebdriverIO output: "1 passed, 1 total* *(100% completed)"*

 Awesome, you just successfully ran an integration test with WebdriverIO!  🥳 You can start building these tests out to test your application.
 I've found the